Note: Although Muir Woods is open and you can get a parking reservation, the Muir Woods Shuttle service is not operating due to the pandemic.

 The local climate in early autumn remains very much like summer, but the fog often recedes and we can have some of our warmest days of the year.
 For this reason many people will find September and October to be the nicest time of the year to visit, with Muir Woods weather warm and sunny Woods.

 This is also the time of the year when we (in non-drought years!) get our first significant rains of the season, although they are often followed by weeks of sunny days.

 Some afternoons in the fall we’ll have strong winds blow across the ridgetops, usually coming off the Pacific Ocean.
 Although the wind will be weaker down in the valley and the redwoods themselves help slow down the flowing air, some afternoons can feel quite chilly in the breeze.

 The rainy season in the San Francisco Bay Area and Marin County features cold, wet Pacific Ocean storms that blow in from the northwest.
 Between the storms we can have crisp, clear, beautiful days in Muir Woods with temperatures in the 40’s and 50’s F (5 to 15 degrees Celsius).

 Visiting the Park this time of year calls for a warm jacket and an umbrella or a good raincoat.
+Muir Woods weather in the winter brings even more rain than down at sea level.
 If you come on a sunny day, just remember that Muir Woods closes at sunset and that the mornings can be the most glorious time to see the redwood groves in all their splendor.